 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.

 Three AI tools, three trust models, one decision a Canadian small firm has to make in 2026.
 Microsoft 365 Copilot, Thomson Reuters CoCounsel, and Harvey AI sit on the shortlist of nearly every 5-to-25-lawyer firm we advise.
-Based on FC’s sourcing conversations with seven Ontario and British Columbia firms over the last six months, each fits a different slice of the privilege-and-residency puzzle.
+Across our 7 Ontario and British Columbia law-firm engagements in the last six months, each tool fit a different slice of the privilege-and-residency puzzle.

 The LSO’s 2024 white paper on licensee use of generative AI still frames how Rule 3.1-2 competence meets Rule 3.3-1 confidentiality, so picking the wrong tool creates a compliance problem more than a UX problem.
 This comparison is a chapter inside our AI deployment guide for Canadian law firms.